Try this simple and easy whole food cholesterol lowering smoothie. It’s made from nut butter, spinach, oats, flaxseed, milk, and berries.

 If you prepare this cholesterol reducing smoothie packed with nutrients, let me know if you like it!
 This fast smoothie can help you pack lots of beneficial ingredients in a tasty and practical format to lower your cholesterol for good!

-And if you LOVE this satisfying cholesterol lowering smoothie and are interested in other heart-healthy recipes, subscribe to my YouTube channel.
+And if you LOVE this satisfying cholesterol lowering smoothie, try these oat bran recipes or subscribe to my YouTube channel for other heart healthy recipe ideas. .
 I’d love to have you follow along to learn even more heart-healthy recipe ideas from yours truly!
 Click here to subscribe @theheartdietitian

 A Smoothie To Lower Cholesterol